| An Essay on

 products" (6)), the trend in the textiles index as a whole would have been quite

+different.
 The conveniently concise terms we use to designate branches or

 sectors of the economy ("furniture", "textiles" etc.) therefore make no sense